Switch your car insurance in 8 easy steps

-As you are getting quotes from other carriers, it could be beneficial to contact your current car insurance company.
-Although your company will not be able to provide you with a lower rate just to keep your business, you may be able to identify discounts and other savings opportunities that you are currently missing.
+As you are getting quotes from other carriers, contacting your current car insurance provider could be beneficial.
+Although your company will not be able to provide you with a lower rate (auto insurance rates are not negotiable) just to keep your business, you may be able to identify discounts and other savings opportunities that you are currently missing.
 Your agent may have suggestions about how to lower your costs, like maintaining a clean driving record or even buying a less expensive vehicle.

-This step is particularly important if your insurance is with an independent agency.
+This step is particularly important if your insurance is written through an independent agency.
 Independent agents are able to represent numerous insurance companies, unlike captive agents who only sell insurance products from a single company.
-An independent agent may be able to shop your policy with their carriers to find you a lower rate while still keeping your policy in the same agency.
+An independent agent may be able to shop your policy with multiple carriers to find you a lower rate while still keeping your policy in the same agency.